BSU-Spatial-Data-in-R/assignment-3/README.md

 # assignment-3
 This is the third assignment of the semester for HES 505.
-The last few lectures have focused on coordinates and gemoetries.
-In this assignment, we'll ude the different functions for accessing and transforming the crs of different spatial objects.
+The last few lectures have focused on coordinates and geometries.
+In this assignment, we'll use the different functions for accessing and transforming the crs of different spatial objects.
 We'll also use a little of the tidyverse to subset the data and access some of the geometry information for one of the observations in our dataset.
 You'll need to use both the lectures and the recorded examples (or check out the   tidyverse   tutorials linked in the lectures).